tenhearts/tenhearts.github.io/_news/announcement_10.md

 inline: true
 ---

 I have spent a fruitful week at <a href="https://2024.ieee-icra.org/">ICRA 2024</a> in Yokohama, Japan.
 Also, I made a <a href="https://www.bilibili.com/video/BV1fJ4m1g7aP/?spm_id_from=333.999.0.0">Vlog</a> to record it.
-Check it out!
+Please check it out!

 <!-- ***